Learning Selective Sensor Fusion for States Estimation: Background and Related Work

-Multimodal learning aims to solve machine learning problems involving multiple data modalities.
-The success of multimodal learning has been demonstrated in a wide range of applications, e.g. audio-visual speech classification \cite{ngiam2011multimodal} and recognition \cite{hu2016temporal}, face recognition \cite{ding2015robust}, manipulation \cite{lee2019making}, and autonomous navigation \cite{liu2017learning}.
-However, there is a lack of systematic study into the sensor fusion for deep state estimation, especially in learning based localization and pose estimation, as discussed in Section \ref{sec: learning localization}.
+Multimodal learning aims to solve machine learning problems involving multiple data modalities. {They are generally categorized into aggregation-based and alignment-based fusion methods.} The success of multimodal learning has been demonstrated in a wide range of applications, e.g. video captioning \cite{song2018deterministic}, medical image retrieval \cite{gu2020deep}, face recognition \cite{ding2015robust}, manipulation \cite{lee2019making}, autonomous navigation \cite{liu2017learning} and {body-sensor-networks \cite{wang2020multi}}. {Recently, \cite{wang2020deep} designs a Channel-Exchanging-Network (CEN) that fuses multiple modalities by dynamically exchanging the channels of sub-networks. \cite{li2021rfn} proposes a residual fusion network (RFN) based framework that automatically extracts features and fuses multi-scale features.
+In \cite{shu2015weakly,tang2016generalized}, a shared layer is designed to transfer cross-modal features, in which an inner product function of extracted features from two modalities is adopted to combine them for domain transferring.
+This inner product method is similar to our soft fusion but for different purposes. } However, there is a lack of systematic study into the sensor fusion for deep state estimation, especially in learning based localization and pose estimation, as discussed in Section \ref{sec: learning localization}.